Typical and atypical properties of periodic Teichmueller geodesics: Galois groups

-For a periodic orbit $\gamma$ for $\Phi^t$ let $\delta_\gamma$ be the $\Phi^t$-invariant measure supported on $\gamma$ whose total mass equals the period $\ell(\gamma)$ of $\gamma$.
+Our next goal is to makes this statement quantitative.
+To this end denote for a periodic orbit $\gamma$ for $\Phi^t$ by $\delta_\gamma$ the $\Phi^t$-invariant measure supported on $\gamma$ whose total mass equals the period $\ell(\gamma)$ of $\gamma$.
 Recall that periodic orbits in the set $\Gamma_0$ are parametrized, so a single unparametrized periodic orbit may give rise to many different elements of $\Gamma_0$.

-The next proposition is the main technical tool towards the proof of the second part of Theorem \ref{theolyapunov}.
-For its formulation, let $N(p)$ be the number of elements of $Sp(2g,F_p)$.
+Let as before $p$ be an odd prime and let $N(p)$ be the number of elements of $Sp(2g,F_p)$.
+The following proposition holds true for any finite group $G$ of order $N$ with the property that there is a homomorphism $\rho:{\rm Mod}(S)\to G$ whose restriction to the semigroup $\Omega(\Gamma_0)$ is surjective.